ATTENTION: Unemployment insurance weekly requirements have changed. For more information, click here.

 Contact Idaho Commission for the Blind and Visually Impaired

-Working and Keeping your Social Security Benefits
+Working and keeping your Social Security benefits

 Special rules make it possible for people receiving Social Security Disability Insurance (SSDI) disability benefits or Supplemental Security Income (SSI) to work and still receive monthly payments.